- Buyer's Guide

-Carry Conversation :: GORUCK
+Carry Conversations :: GORUCK

-GORUCK is a brand that prides itself on passion and determination – passion for people and top-quality bags combined with a determination to honor people’s support of GORUCK through durable bags that will go the distance and then some.
+GORUCK is a brand that prides itself on passion and determination – passion for people and top-quality bags combined with a determination to honor people’s support of GORUCK through durable carry that will go the distance and then some.
 The legendary GR1 rucksack and GORUCK Challenge are just some of the amazing things to have stemmed from GORUCK since it was founded in 2008.
 We chatted with founders Jason McCarthy and Jack Barley to get more insight on this impressive brand…

 Jason: To say that I and we never look at other peoples’ stuff would be incorrect – of course we do – but other brands’ stuff doesn’t guide us at all.
 It’s more that what I see with other people’s brands is “too much”.
 I see them telling people what to do with the gear and what we like to do is give people options that are very simple.
 Let them make it theirs and let them use the gear as they see fit.
-It’s really the struggle we have is – and Jack can really attest to it – is that my tendency is always to slash and burn everything that’s not completely necessary.
+Really the struggle we have is – and Jack can really attest to it – is that my tendency is always to slash and burn everything that’s not completely necessary.
 What guides our design process is our collaboration between me and Jack.
 His background is more aesthetic and mine is more functional but both of us are into simplicity.

 Jack: I’ll also talk about – in terms of how we do what we want, we don’t tell our consumer what to do.
 I mean initially – essentially, we just wanted to make a simple black backpack.
 We wanted to make a simple black backpack that met certain criteria that we had in mind that we wanted.
 We kinda let that stay at the core of what we do, and obviously over time that will shift as you see other opportunities.
 You at one time said in an interview: Less is more, and more is lazy…

 “We’re just doing our own things and leveraging heavily off the military gear that I had when I was in Special Forces…”